Nalanda College of Pharmacy

 The Nalanda college of Pharmacy (NCOP) is a private Pharmacy college located in Nalgonda, India.
 NCOP is affiliated to the Jawaharlal Nehru Technological University.

 History

 NCOP was founded in 1991 by Nalanda Educational Society.
-It offers courses like D.Pharm, B.pharm. and M.pharm.
+It offers courses like D.Pharm, B.Pharm. and M.Pharm.

 Activities

-The college organizes co-curricular and extra curricular activities.
+The college organizes co-curricular and extra curricular activities, making an impact with its rigid scientific publication policies and more than 500 review and research publications in national and international journals.